 Snow City Arts operates at Rush through the generous support of the Rush University Medical Center.

-At our flagship location, Rush Children’s Hospital, Snow City Arts’ Teaching Artist program is fully integrated into the pediatric unit with the support of Child Life Services.
+Snow City Arts’ programming is fully integrated into the pediatric unit with the support of Child Life Services.
 These caring professionals know the who, where, when, and why of each patient’s arrival, and they actively work with Snow City Arts to make effective connections between Teaching Artists and young patients.
 Teamed with the guidance and expertise of Child Life Services, Snow City Arts is able to have a stronger impact on the children we serve.

 Snow City Arts operates at Stroger Hospital of Cook County through the generous support of the Auxiliary of Stroger Hospital of Cook County.